Abdullahjaffer/offline-react-app/README.md

 Offline react application powered by PWA and rxDB.

-Database is encrypted and asks for password to login.
+The database is encrypted and asks for a password to log in.

-Creates a sperate database for each user.
+Creates a seperate database for each user.